-During shipping, it is possible that the mini top hardware housing the pistons and armature has been jostled out of position.
-This affects the opening angle of the glass.
+During shipping, it is possible that the mini top hardware housing the pistons and armature has been jostled out of

-- 1. Be sure mini top hardware is level front to back by placing a level along the top of the mini top housing at each hinge location.
+- Be sure mini top hardware is level front to back by placing a level along the top of the mini top housing at each hinge location.
 If it is not, you will need a shim kit before you can correct.
-Order from Hussmann Chino. - Remove top glass and panel at top of hardware housing. - 3.
-Mark position of hardware (glass) in relation to case before loosening hex screw using masking tape applied on mini top hardware and case, and pen.
+Order from Hussmann Chino. - 2.
+Remove top glass and panel at top of hardware housing. - Mark position of hardware (glass) in relation to case before loosening hex screw using masking tape applied on mini top hardware and case, and pen.
 Hex screw allows realignment of glass angle and position front to back. - 4.
 Raise glass and loosen hex screw.
-(See item/diagram #6 on page 13.) - Shim to adjust until level using shims available from Hussmann Chino (16 or 20 gauge stainless steel). - 6.
+(See item/diagram #6 on page 13.) - 5.
+Shim to adjust until level using shims available from Hussmann Chino (16 or 20 gauge stainless steel). - 6.
 Check angle by using level placed on top of mini top hardware.
 Note: a 6" level will fit perfectly within access area. - 7.
-Remove $I^{1}/{4}$ " chrome cap at front of case arm support.
+Remove I'/4" chrome cap at front of case arm support.
 The removal of this cap allows finger access to hold nut plate while tightening hex screw. - 8.
-Hold nut plate and tighten hex screw. - 9.
-If there is still a problem with glass staying open over-level by adding an addition shim under front of case.
+Hold nut plate and tighten hex screw.